Spam or Scam Likely Phone Numbers

 Ringy is not able to alert you when your number might possibly be displaying as “spam likely” or something similar.
 However, we can provide you with best practices to follow to help avoid this from happening.

-In addition to registering for A2P 10DLC, Free Caller Registry enables entities making legitimate outbound phone calls to submit their data to the three major providers of call management services supporting the major US wireless carriers once via a standard, centralized experience.
+Free Caller Registry enables entities making legitimate outbound phone calls to submit their data to the three major providers of call management services supporting the major US wireless carriers once via a standard, centralized experience.
 First Orion, Hiya, and Transaction Network Services ("Analytics Engines") have partnered to streamline the telephone number registration process.
 This free portal helps entities reach these Analytics Engines that support major wireless and wireline carriers in the US.
 Register here with Free Caller Registry, and enter your Ringy phone numbers: https://freecallerregistry.com/fcr/

 Key takeaways: